paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

 Prior sections 4416 and 4417 were renumbered sections 7486 and 7487 of this title, respectively.

 #### Amendments
+2025—Par.
+(2).
+Pub.
+L. 119–60 amended par.
+(2) generally.
+Prior to amendment, par.
+(2) read as follows: “ensure that major system interfaces incorporate commercial standards and other widely supported consensus-based standards that are validated, published, and maintained by recognized standards organizations to the maximum extent practicable;”.

 2021—Pub.
 L. 116–283 renumbered [section 2446c of this title](./chapter-chapter-144b-chapter-chapter-144b.md#section-2446c) as this section.

 2019—Par.
 (6).
 Pub.
 L. 116–92 added par.
 (6).